blackbhc/refactor/README.md

   data.
 The parameter will significantly affect the result of the on-the-fly analysis that is sensitive to the origin of coordinates, such as the bar major axis, the pattern speed, etc. Therefore, it's recommended to always turn on this option, unless you know what you are doing.
+- <a id="recenter_anchors"></a>`recenter_anchors`: the particle type id(s) which are used to calculate the center of the system, if `recenter` = `on` then this parameter must be given at least one type, otherwise the program will raise an error.
+For example, the particle type of disk particles is 2, then you can set `recenter_anchors` = `2` to use the disk particles to calculate the center of the system.
 - <a id="region_shape"></a>`region_shape`: only meaningful when `recenter` = `on`, the shape of the region to calculate the center of the target particles, which will affect how the `region_size` is interpreted (see below).
   - `region_shape` = `sphere`: the region is a sphere or spheroid if `ratio` $\neq$ 1, the axis of the spheroid is the